-Arthur, it seems, is claimed as the king of nearly every Celtic kingdom
+Arthur, it seems, is claimed as king of nearly every

-sometimes identified with "Arthwyr" which is thought by some to be a title that's similar to
+'Arthwyr' which is thought by some to be a title that's similar to

-Geoffrey of Monmouth recorded Arthur as a High
+Geoffrey of Monmouth recorded Arthur as a high king

-King of Britain.
-He was the son of his predecessor, Uther Pendragon and
+of Britain.
+He was the son of his predecessor, Uther Pendragon, and

 nephew of King Ambrosius.